Italsensor/RPI-MINI-UPS-R0/README.md

 **File description**

-Into the Esempi folder you can find some Python examples how to manage the I2C communication with the UPS board.
+Into the *Examples* folder you can find some Python examples how to manage the I2C communication with the UPS board.